 Weird fashion trends from history were frequently dangerous as well.
 Vivid dyes could be made with toxic arsenic, while voluminous crinolines could easily catch on fire.
 Even if the clothing wasn't fatal, a lot of these crazy fashion trends from history seriously impaired a person’s ability to live a normal life.
 People who wore bliauts couldn’t really use their arms.
 Men who donned crakowes found walking a bit problematic.
 And extra wide panniers kept women from fitting through narrow doors.

-Whether they're deadly or just plain nuts, you can be thankful these fashion trends are in the past.
+Whether they're deadly or just plain nuts, you can be thankful these fashion trends are in the past and are not deserving of a comeback.

 Lotus shoes were worn by Chinese girls with bound feet.
 For centuries, families repeatedly broke and folded the feet of their young daughters to create the tiny feet that epitomized femininity.
 The foot was bound with long ribbons to prevent growth.
 If the toes withered and fell off, even better.
 The process usually took between two to three years, and the girl’s feet were bound for the rest of her life.